meltano/handbook/src/_engineering/index.md

 20 - Should be broken to smaller deliverables if possible 40 - Probably an epic, to be planned out in smaller deliverables
 ```

+#### Why do we size issues?

+It's important to document the _why_ behind sizing:

+1. To facilitate prioritization conversations between Engineering and Product leadership.
+2. To inform estimates on what we can reasonably commit to in community-facing roadmap items.
+3. To provide a lexicon around value creation vs relative time and effort.
+4. To provide a means of escalation when items are found to be under-scoped, to minimize the impact on other deliverables when "scope creep" or "unknown unknowns" are identified during development.

 #### Initial Sizing Estimate